 If you have a hard time breathing easily through one or both nostrils, you may have a deviated septum.

 Deviated Septum Treatments

-Sometimes symptoms of a deviated septum can be relieved with medications.
-If medicine alone doesn't offer adequate relief, a surgical procedure called septoplasty may be needed to repair a crooked septum and improve breathing.
+A deviated septum can sometimes be relieved with medications.
+If medicine doesn't offer relief, surgery may be needed to repair a crooked septum and improve breathing.

 Deviated Septum Surgery

 If you are considering surgery for a deviated septum, there are different procedures your doctor may recommend.
 Deviated septum repair is usually done under local or general anesthesia.
 If possible, it is best to wait until after the nose has stopped growing, around age 15, to have surgery.